|

 The locomotives serviced here were so attractively maintained that their appearance became known among railroaders as the "John Street polish".
 For over thirty years the roundhouse was used to service CPR steam locomotives.
 When the company retired its steam engines in 1960, John Street continued to service CPR and VIA Rail diesel-electric locomotives for another twenty years until 1986 when the CPR decided to close the facility and donate the facility to the City of Toronto for use as a municipal railway museum.

-The Toronto Railway Historical Association plans to utilize three stalls and the machine shop of the Roundhouse to display locomotives and rolling stock, as well as display items pertaining to the artifacts.
-We plan to include one or more simulators allowing visitors to operate virtual trains over tracks in the Toronto area, controlling them using a real locomotive cab and associated controls.
-The machine shop area will be refurbished so that repairs can be made to our locomotives and cars.
-Planning is underway to make portions of the repair area accessible for public viewing so that this crucial portion of real railway operation is illustrated and understood.
+The Toronto Railway Historical Association is utilizing three stalls within the roundhouse and trackage added in Roundhouse Park to display locomotives and rolling stock, as well as display items pertaining to the artifacts.
+We currently have a simulator allowing visitors to operate virtual trains over tracks in the Toronto area, controlling them using a real locomotive cab and associated controls.
+The three stalls have been be refurbished so that repairs can also be made to our locomotives and cars.
+During the hours when the Railway Heritage centre is open to the public, portions of the repair area are accessible for public viewing so that this crucial portion of real railway operation is illustrated and understood.

 TRHA intends to bring the roundhouse to life again, showing our visitors the activities and artifacts that made this building such a vital component in the functioning of a railway.